Is the NJHS Outstanding Achievement Award (OAA) a scholarship for middle level students?

 Members of National Honor Society (grades 10–12) are not eligible to apply for this award.

+- Eligible members must first create an online accounton the NJHS website.
 Students who are under the age of 13 must submit a COPPA form to create an online NJHS account.

 What does “good standing” mean?